Military history of Canada: Air operations

 The RCAF also contributed to the war effort, although its manpower was initially hindered by the British Commonwealth Air Training Plan (BCATP), which trained aircrews for the UK, Canada, Australia, and New Zealand.
 While Canada hosted most BCATP facilities and funded three-quarters of the costs, the British expected graduates to join the Royal Air Force (RAF).
 However, intervention from Mackenzie King allowed some Canadian graduates to join the RCAF instead.
 As a result of the earlier arrangement, many Canadian BCATP graduates served in RAF units like No. 242 (Canadian) Squadron RAF, instead of RCAF units.
 At its peak, BCATP included 107 schools and 184 ancillary units across Canada.
 By the end of 1945, 131,553 pilots graduated from BCATP in Canada, serving with the RAF, RCAF, or other Allied air forces.

 Pilots of No. 1 Squadron RCAF in October 1940.
 The squadron was deployed to the UK in June 1940, before the Battle of Britain.

-Although the BCATP initially delayed the RCAF's deployment overseas, by war's end, 48 RCAF squadrons were stationed abroad.
-They participated in campaigns like the Battle of Britain and the Combined Bomber Offensive.
-By the war's end, Canadian airmen served in every major theatre, including North Africa, Italy, northwest Europe, and the Pacific.
-Canadian airmen in Canada participated in the Aleutian Islands campaign and conducted anti-submarine operations in the Atlantic.
+Although the BCATP initially delayed the RCAF's deployment overseas, by war's end, 48 RCAF squadrons were stationed abroad in every major theatre, including North Africa, Italy, northwest Europe, and the Pacific.
+RCAF units participated in campaigns including the Battle of Britain, the Combined Bomber Offensive, and the Aleutian Islands campaign.
+In addition, they also conducted anti-submarine operations in the Atlantic.
 Throughout the war, 232,632 men and 17,030 women served in the RCAF, with 17,101 dead.
 By the end of the war, the RCAF was the fourth-largest Allied air force.